IGEV++: Iterative Multi-range Geometry Encoding Volumes for Stereo Matching: Conclusion

 This paper presents IGEV++, a novel stereo matching network architecture that takes full advantage of both filtering-based and iterative optimization-based methods while overcoming their respective limitations.
 Specifically, IGEV++ builds a geometry encoding volume that integrates spatial cues and encodes geometry information, and then iteratively indexes it to update the disparity map.

-To efficiently handle large disparities and textureless/reflective regions, we further propose multi-range geometry encoding volumes (MGEV) that encode coarse-grained geometry information for textureless regions and large disparities and fine-grained geometry information for details and small disparities.
+To efficiently handle large disparities and textureless/reflective regions, we further propose multi-range geometry encoding volumes (MGEV), which encode coarse-grained geometry information for ill-posed regions and large disparities, while preserving fine-grained geometry information for details and small disparities.
 To effectively and efficiently construct MGEV and fuse geometry features across multiple ranges and granularities within MGEV, we introduce an adaptive patch matching module and a selective geometry feature fusion module, respectively.

 Our IGEV++ achieves the best performance on the Scene Flow test set across all disparity ranges, up to 768px.
 Our IGEV++ also achieves state-of-the-art accuracy on the Middlebury, ETH3D, KITTI 2012 and 2015 benchmarks, and exhibits impressive generalization ability to unseen real-world datasets.